 We worship every Sunday starting at 9:30am.
 We celebrate Communion during the service on the second and fourth Sundays of each month.
-There are other services during special times in the church year, such as miod-week services during Advent and Lent.
+There are other services during special times in the church year, such as miod-week services during Lent.

 Each service is either entirely printed in the worship folder, which is provided by an usher as you enter, or the basic parts are printed there to provide reference to our hymnal during the service.
 All the readings and prayers are always printed there for you.
 You will also find a brief explanation of the worship theme of the particular Sunday.
 You are welcome to bring along your own Bible and follow along there if you choose.

 Our worship services focus on readings from God's Word--the Bible.
 There we hear God talk to us.
 Music and singing are important parts of our worship as well.
 Loud or soft, in monotone or rich harmony, ancient or contemporary, all our praises are music to the Lord.

 Our worship services usually include the following parts in a variety of forms:

 Throughout these different parts of our service, we praise our gracious God with psalms, hymns and spiritual songs from the entire history of God's Church.
 During some services, our members partake of the Lord's Supper.
 New Life Lutheran Church (and all congregations of the Wisconsin Evangelical Lutheran Synod) practice what is called "Close Communion".
 For an explanation of this practice, please contact Pastor Bauer.